Hazmat Course Perth & Darwin

 Structure and Assessment

-This course is delivered through classroom presentations, group discussions, practical demonstrations and practical exercises.
+The HAZMAT training course is delivered through classroom presentations, group discussions, practical demonstrations and practical exercises.
 Trainees will demonstrate their competence through both a written and practical assessment.

 In alignment with industry expectations and to ensure ongoing competence and capability ERGT recommends skills maintenance be conducted every 2 years.